splinesreticulating/WellSaid/README.md

 <h1><img src="static/apple-touch-icon.png" alt="WellSaid Logo" width="60" height="60"> WellSaid</h1>
 <h3>Empathy.
 Upgraded.</h3>

-WellSaid helps you communicate with more empathy and clarity by offering conversation summaries and tone-based suggestions.
-When your words land well, everything else tends to go a little better too.
+WellSaid helps you communicate with more empathy and clarity by offering conversation summaries and tone-based reply suggestions.

 ## Features

 - **Conversation Summaries**: Analyze your Messages app conversations with a partner from the last 1-24 hours
-- **Smart Reply Suggestions**: Get short, medium, and long AI-generated reply options (via OpenAI or a local Khoj server) based on conversation context
+- **Smart Reply Suggestions**: Get short, medium, and long AI-generated reply options based on recent and and historical conversation context
-- **Conversation History Context**: Considers recent message history (configurable via `HISTORY_LOOKBACK_HOURS`) to provide more contextually relevant suggestions
-- **Tone Selection**: Choose from four different tones for your replies:
+- **Tone Selection**: Set the tone for your replies with (eg: gentle, funny, reassuring, concise)
-    - Gentle
-    - Funny
-    - Reassuring
-    - Concise
 - **Context Addition**: Add additional context to help generate more relevant replies
 - **Message Database Integration**: Connects to your macOS Messages app database
-- **Real-time Updates**: Dynamic UI with loading indicators and real-time feedback

 ## Getting Started

 ### Requirements

 - iMessages database access -- designed to run from a Mac logged into your iCloud
-- OpenAI API key (if using OpenAI) or a running local Khoj instance (if using Khoj)
+- OpenAI API key (if using OpenAI) or a running local [Khoj](https://khoj.dev/) instance

 ### Obtaining an OpenAI API Key